evancoons22/ray-tracer-weekend/README.md

 # ray-tracer-zig
-Implementing a ray tracer in zig for fun
+Impleing a ray tracer in zig for fun change